-- 15 Creative Mathematical Cross Stitch Patterns for Science Communications and Math Enthusiasts - April 1, 2020
+15 Creative Mathematical Cross Stitch Patterns for Math & Science Enthusiasts

 One of the ways that I self-care is to design mathematical cross stitch patterns.
 The circumstances we are currently in require that we stay at home and social distance.
 It is a stressful and uncertain time all around the world.
 I have an anxiety disorder and depression and staying indoors it is easy to ruminate and have panic attacks.
 Yet, when I am cross stitching that disappears.
 It requires so much concentration to follow a pattern and count stitches.
 It doesn’t leave me a lot of time to worry.
-The other way that I am practicing self-care is staying in touch with friends over video chat.
+The other way that I am practicing self-care is by staying in touch with friends over video chat.
 We have been keeping up our regular game nights.

 Update: I wanted to add a disclaimer.
 This is how I’ve educated in the past and I know that isn’t helpful right now.
-I still think these bookmarks are relevant for two reasons.

 1. You can use them to talk about maths with your family or people you video chat with.

-2. Of course you can use them as personal items.
+2. Of course, you can use them as personal items.

 Just want to be clear that I support social distancing.